isugimpy/nyxipedia/content/music/unreleased-songs/patreon-song.md

 # {{< page-title >}}

 ## Background
 It's unknown if this is the correct name of this song.
-It was performed live for the 2019-11-13 show, and has no other known recording.
+It was first performed live for the 2019-11-13 show.
 It's sung to the tune of "Do You Wanna Build A Snowman" from Frozen.

 ## Lyrics
 {{< lyrics >}}